TomTang01/cse15l-lab-reports/labreport3/lab4&5report.md

 ```

 * -r : --recursive
-    * Lists all the lines of all the files with the correct pattern that contain the given string.
-Without the -r, grep can only read one specific file.
+    * Lists all the lines of all the files within the path directory with the correct pattern that contain the given string.
     * Examples:

 ```